Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 required if pulling from authenticated private registries such as a secured Azure Container Registry or private repositories on Docker Hub.
     * (optional) `hub` defines the login property to Docker Hub.
 This is only required for private repos on Docker Hub.
-    * (optional) `username` username to log in to Docker Hub
+        * (required) `username` username to log in to Docker Hub
+        * (required unless `password_keyvault_secret_id` is specified)
-    * (optional) `password` password associated with the username
+          `password` password associated with the username
-    * (optional) `password_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
+        * (required unless `password` is specified) `password_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
 Batch Shipyard will contact the specified KeyVault and replace the `password` value as returned by Azure KeyVault.
     * (optional) `myserver-myorg.azurecr.io` is an example property that defines a private container registry to connect to.
 This is an example to connect to the [Azure Container Registry service](https://azure.microsoft.com/services/container-registry/).